sandbox-quantum/Tangelo/README.rst

 Welcome !

-Tangelo is an open-source and free Python package developed by `Good Chemistry Company <https://goodchemistry.com>`_, focusing on the development of end-to-end material simulation workflows on quantum computers.
+Tangelo is an open-source and free Python package maintained by `Good Chemistry Company <https://goodchemistry.com>`_, focusing on the development of end-to-end material simulation workflows on quantum computers.

-Easy to pick up, it facilitates the exploration of end-to-end workflows leveraging reusable building blocks or your own custom code, while keeping track of quantum resource requirements, such as number of qubits, gates or measurements.
+Tackling chemical systems with quantum computing is not easy.
+Leveraging pre- and post-processing techniques as well as insights from classical calculations remain necessary, in order to make a non-trivial use cases computationally tractable and develop efficient approaches returning accurate results on simulators or quantum devices.
-Through problem decomposition techniques, users can scale up beyond toy models and study the impact of quantum computing on more industrially-relevant use cases.
-Tangelo is backend-agnostic and compatible with many existing open-source frameworks (Cirq, Qulacs, Qiskit, Braket ...).
-It is our wish to develop a community around Tangelo, collaborate, and together leverage the best of what the field has to offer.
+Assembling the different building blocks to form and explore workflows that meet these constraints is where Tangelo strives to be of help.

 |workflow|